Skip to content

 In early discovery, local development makes sense.
 That means keeping credentials temporary and avoiding sensitive systems.
 But when work needs to be shared, you can move to managed remote servers with clear ownership and isolation across dev, test, and prod, tied to corporate identity and tracked configuration.

-At a broader scale, a gateway pattern helps.
+At a broader scale, Tray Agent Gateway for MCP provides this layer in practice.
 Here’s what that looks like:

 This keeps builders moving and gives security and IT the signals they need.